yardexx/dart_shield/README.md

 > 🚧 UNDER CONSTRUCTION 🚧
 >
-> Please note that this project is still under construction and **not yet ready for production use **.
+> Please note that this project is still under construction and not yet ready for production use.
 >
 > Full documentation will be available once the project is ready for production use.
 If you have
 > any questions, feel free to open an issue.